kibook/s1kd-tools/tools/s1kd-uom/README.md

 -F, --format &lt;fmt&gt;
 Specify the format for quantity values.
-When used before -u, this specifies the format for all conversions.
+When used before -u, this specifies the default format for all conversions.
 Otherwise, this specifies the format for each individual conversion.
+Formats specified for individual conversions override the default format set for all conversions.

 -f, --overwrite
 Overwrite input CSDB objects.